-This site contains information and resources for faculty and staff in ACES on maintaining their work responsibilities during an emergency, such as in response to coronavirus (COVID-19).
+This site contains information and resources for ACES faculty and staff on maintaining their work responsibilities during an emergency, such as in response to coronavirus (COVID-19).

-March 16, 2020 - 3.16: Responsiveness messaging with limited staff on campus email from Dean Kim Kidwell
+- Responsiveness messaging with limited staff on campus - Consider using language from this email from Dean Kim Kidwell as an auto-response in Outlook

 - Gather equipment - Take your laptop, charger/powerbrick, headset, mouse, 2FA key fob (if you have one) and any essential equipment and documentation you may need to perform your work duties.